 Put Your Belief on Trial

-Let's walk through this with a really common—and powerful—limiting belief: "I'll never be financially secure."
-This thought feels heavy, permanent, and often seems like a fact, especially if you’ve had your share of financial struggles.
+Let’s walk through this with a common limiting belief: “I’ll never be financially secure.”
+This thought feels heavy and permanent, especially if you’ve had financial struggles.

 Now, let’s put it on the stand.